RBeneroff/R-Blends/color picker planning.md

   - be able to create your own customized color scheme for the website
   - upload your own photo
   - track your history
+- add an invite friends button to the user's dropdown menu

 How to use Spectrum:
 - var value = $("#font_color").val();